Do walk-in tubs have heaters?

 Many do — and if you like jets, you’re in luck

-Those with mobility issues or who simply want an easier and more spa-like bathing experience can benefit from a walk-in tub.
-Many of these luxury tubs also take away that annoying habit bathwater has of cooling down just when you start to relax, requiring you to add more hot water.
-That’s because they use in-line heaters to maintain the water temperature throughout your soak.
+People with mobility issues or anyone who simply wants an easier, more spa-like bathing experience can benefit from a walk-in tub.
+Many of these luxury tubs also have in-line heaters, which maintain the water temperature throughout your soak, making them ideal for longer, warm baths, especially in jetted models.

 An in-line heater maintains the water temperature in your bathtub for 30 minutes to an hour.